johnapost/tracka-keepa/README.md

 ### What is Tracka Keepa ###

 Tracka Keepa is a time keeping web application.
-Specific features will a task interruption tracker, physical button integration and anything else that comes to mind.
+Specific features will include a task interruption tracker, physical button integration and anything else that comes to mind.
 I expect the project will develop a personality as development progresses.

 ## Tests ##